University of Winchester: Governance

-Dame Mary Fagan, the former Lord-Lieutenant of Hampshire, was appointed the first Chancellor of the university in 2005.
-She was succeeded by Alan Titchmarsh, who was designated as the new Chancellor of the university in 2014.
+Hugh Dennis is the current Chancellor of the university and was appointed in 2024, succeeding Alan Titchmarsh who held the role between 2014 and 2021.
+The first Chancellor of the university was Dame Mary Fagan, the former Lord-Lieutenant of Hampshire, appointed in 2005.

-Sarah Greer is the current Vice-Chancellor and was appointed in 2022.
-She succeeded Joy Carter, who was appointed in 2006, succeeding Paul Light, appointed in 2000 as Principal of King Alfred's College, and who became the first Vice-Chancellor in 2005.
+Professor Sarah Greer is the current Vice-Chancellor and was appointed in 2022.
+She succeeded Elizabeth Stuart and Joy Carter, who was appointed in 2006, succeeding Paul Light, appointed in 2000 as Principal of King Alfred's College, and who became the first Vice-Chancellor in 2005.

 Programmes

 A boarding college, Winchester Shoei College at the University of Winchester (formerly the Shoei Centre at King Alfred's College), is an affiliate of the Shoei Gakuin.
 It opened in 1982.
 As of 1983, at one time circa 40 students, all female and aged 18–20, were a part of this programme.
 They took special courses in British studies and English Language Teaching (ELT).

 Academic profile

 Reputation and rankings

-Winchester is ranked the 109th (of 130) best university in the UK by the Complete University Guide Rankings, 110th (of 121) in the Guardian Rankings, and 106th (of 121) by the Times / Sunday Times.
-Winchester received a silver award in the Teaching Excellence Framework, which indicates that "the university is of high quality and regularly exceeds the baseline quality expected of higher education institutions".
-Winchester is outside the listings of the major international rankings of universities (QS, THE, ARWU and CWTS Leiden).
+Winchester is ranked the 98th (of 130) best university in the UK by the Complete University Guide Rankings, 115th (of 121) in the Guardian Rankings, and 103rd (of 130) by the Times / Sunday Times.
+Winchester received an overall silver award in the 2023 Teaching Excellence Framework, which indicates that "the university is of high quality and regularly exceeds the baseline quality expected of higher education institutions".
+Winchester first appeared on the THE in 2023, ranked in the 801-1000 bracket.